Is Sleep Training Safe?

 Is Crying Harmful?

-However, one reason why Dr. Sears’ claims didn’t provoke an immediate and widespread investigation was that his results were wildly misleading.
-The Yale researchers who conducted one of the studies Sears used to make his claims responded to Sears’ use of their results by saying, “Our paper is not referring to routine, brief stressful experiences but to abuse and neglect.
+The data from the studies used to support Dr. Sears’ claims comes from a small sample of babies who were exposed to chronic abuse & neglect and raised in orphanages without strong attachment figures (very much unlike the household in which you are raising your baby.)
+In fact, the Yale researchers who conducted one of the studies Sears used to make his claims responded to Sears’ use of their results by saying, “Our paper is not referring to routine, brief stressful experiences but to abuse and neglect.
 It is a mis-citation of our work to support a non-scientifically justified idea.”

 Let that sink in for a moment.
-Dr. Sears’ study was looking at the results of abuse & neglect.
+Dr. Sears’ conclusions came from looking at the results of abuse & neglect.
 NOT the standard level of crying that all infants experience.

-That’s the argument against the original suggestion that started this whole movement, but its supporters will inevitably (and justifiably) ask, “Where is your evidence to the contrary?
+So, the argument against the original suggestion that started this whole movement if built on falsely-interpreted data, but its supporters will inevitably (and justifiably) ask, “Where is your evidence to the contrary?
 How do you know it’s not harmful?”

 Nevertheless, critics continue to try to poke holes in the evidence.
 Some claim the sample size was too small.
 Many say that the study need to be replicated and/or more studies need to be carried out.
 Then in March of 2016, the journal Pediatrics published a new peer-reviewed study that showed sleep training to be both effective and safe.

-For those new parents who have been bombarded with misinformation and hearsay regarding the safety and efficacy of sleep training, please know that there are many scientific studies out there that asserts the fact that teaching your child to sleep through the night is important, safe, and beneficial to your entire family.
-Because there is one thing that everyone can agree on, no matter on what side of the argument you fall: a good night’s sleep is beneficial for both mother and baby.
+For those new parents who have been bombarded with misinformation and hearsay regarding the safety and efficacy of sleep training, please know that there are many scientific studies out there that show that establishing and maintaining healthy sleep habits is important, safe, and beneficial to your entire family.
+Because there is one thing that everyone can agree on, no matter on what side of the argument you fall: a good night’s sleep is important for both mother and baby.